Waterfall

 Goðafoss waterfall

-Goðafoss - Divine One
+Goðafoss - Divine one

 The Icelandic word “Goð” translates as “gods”, which turns Goðafoss into the Waterfall of the Gods.
 Its name is not merely thanks to its divine beauty.
 It has its origins in the conversion of Icelanders to Christianity.
 On his conversion, Þorgeir Ljósvetningagoði, the country’s lawmaker at the time, threw all his idols of the Old Norse religion into the waterfall.
 Goðafoss is one of the five key destinations on the Diamond Circle in the Northern Iceland.